co-facilitated with Kati Fernandez Lambert of Coyote Fire Illustration

 Participants needing to cancel are offered:

-You’re welcome to transfer your registration to another participant, just keep us in the loop!
+You’re welcome to transfer your registration to another participant any time at no charge, just keep us in the loop!

 If Wild Women* Create needs to cancel, you will be given a full refund or option for a makeup date.
 If Wild Women* Create needs to cancel one day of a two-day program due to illness or weather, a make-up day will be offered.